neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 _Use rasterio to Segment Canopy Cover from Soil Easily_

-In this post we'll be trying to segment canopy cover and soil satellite imagery.
+In this post we'll be trying to segment canopy cover and soil on satellite imagery.
 So ideally we want to go from a regular satellite image:

 ![alt text](/images/satellite_segmentation_ndvi/example_image_start.png)